 My sessions are 60 minutes and by appointment only.
 Occasionally 90 minute sessions are scheduled.
 I use longer sessions because of the inclusion of art materials and the art process, which often demands additional time.
 I will have a few time slots that are available for you to choose from.
 Having a regular time for your therapy demonstrates to psyche that you are serious about the work; with a set schedule, the psychological container can form and begin to heat.

 I highly recommend that psychotherapy and analysis be no less than once a week.
 At times people have to reduce to an every other week schedule, but this is less productive and can easily fall into you falling into a “catch up” kind of narrative without depth.
 An option that is more productive is to have “chunks of sessions” at a time, if money is a concern.
 My schedule is rarely flexible, meaning you and I will find a regular time and day for your sessions.
 This helps to create a temenos or container for your psychological process and lets psyche know we are seriously interested in working with psychological material from the unconscious.

-Payment is required at the time of service in either cash or check.
+Payment is required at the time of service in either cash, check, Venmo or credit card.
 If you prefer to use credit or medical debit, please let me know.
 You are welcome to pay ahead for sessions if this helps with your budget and we can discuss the specifics when we meet in person.
-My fees are $165 for an hour session.
-The 1 ½ session for an individual is $240.
-Occasionally I offer couples sessions and this is $200. for a full hour.
+My fees are $175 for an hour session.
+The 1 ½ session for an individual is $250.
+Weekly or twice weekly sessions or special circumstances may be eligible for a no-paper sliding scale.
 If you are writing a check, please have it filled out ahead of time.
-I do offer Square if you charge your sessions, but I add $4.00 processing fee onto the session.
+If you pay by credit card, I would appreciate you adding a $4.00 to cover the processing fee.